 The public involvement process showed a need to coordinate the Consolidated Plan process with the budget and other program decisions.
 Testimony at public hearings reaffirmed findings during the Consolidated Plan, i.e. the need to have actions that address the impact of the recession on low income households, the strong demand for short term rent assistance, and the need to increase the number of units of affordable rental housing in the City.
+The need to address the emerging specific needs of an aging population, and non-English speaking communities.
+The impact of economic displacement is an area of concern.
 The need to identify and address disparities between white households and households of color was also a constant refrain at the hearings and other public forums.
 These needs, in turn, influenced the set of investment priorities that guided PHB's budget decisions.